-- 1. Attend the next scheduled PFHA Judges Clinic and at this Clinic: - Pass a written, open-book test with a score of eightyfive percent (85%) or better, on the current PFHA Rule Book, and - b.
+- 1. Attend the next scheduled PFHA Judges Clinic and at this Clinic: - a.
+Pass a written, open-book test with a score of eighty-five percent (85%) or better, on the current PFHA Rule Book, and - b.
 Pass a gait test (live or via video) with a score of eighty-five percent (85%) or better. - 2.
 If the test administered in 1a and 1b, above, is not met with a satisfactory score of eighty-five percent (85%) or better, the applicant is denied and will be required to reapply.

 If the tests referred to in number 1a and 1b, above, are passed satisfactorily, then the applicant becomes a Learner Judge candidate.
-The candidate is required to serve as a "Learner Judge" with a minimum of three (3) Senior Certified Judges within twenty-four (24) months of attending a certified clinic.
-The Learner Judge candidate should pass all three learner-sessions with excellent or good in all categories.
-The applicant is encouraged to learner judge as much as possible in order to gain experience.
+The candidate is required to serve as a "Learner Judge" with a minimum of three (3) Senior Certified Judges in three (3) different regions within twenty-four (24) months of attending a certified clinic.
+The Learner Judge candidate must pass all three learner-sessions with excellent or good in all categories.
+All sessions will be approved in advance by the Judges and Stewards Committee.
+The applicant is encouraged to learner judge as much as possible in order to gain experience and may request additional assignments.
+All Learner expenses are the responsibility of the individual and not the region providing the learner opportunity.

-- 3. The Learner Judge must attend the next Judges Clinic after all three (3) learner sessions have been satisfactorily completed and; - Pass a written, open book test with a score of eightyfive percent (85%) or better, on the PFHA Rule book, and - b.
+- 3. The Learner Judge must attend the next Judges Clinic after all three (3) learner sessions have been satisfactorily completed and; - a.
+Pass a written, open book test with a score of eighty-five percent (85%) or better, on the PFHA Rule book, and - b.
 May make a presentation on a topic selected by the Judges and Stewards Committee. - 4.
 An applicant Judge may be required to participate in a series of lectures throughout the year and be tested concerning those lectures as determined by the Judges and Stewards Committee after attending the first mandatory clinic and before the completion of the three Learner Judge assignments.
 The curriculum and tests are to be determined by the Judges and Stewards Committee in conjunction with the Education and Clinic Committee.